 How do you know which LearnDash course type to choose?
 We’ve got you covered.

 LearnDash comes pre-packaged with a ton of shortcodes you can use to display various information.
-Many LearnDash shortcodes also come with a handful of options to customize how and which information is display.
+Many LearnDash shortcodes also come with a handful of options to customize how and which information is displayed.

 If you’re using WordPress 5.0’s new content editor, all of these shortcodes have been transformed into LearnDash blocks, so you can insert them using Gutenberg.